MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 The Copilot community experience includes the following features to help drive engagement.
 Most features can be disabled following initial setup, if needed.

-- **Suggested content** offers a quick way to introduce Copilot capabilities and has a variety of quick tips and tricks available for members.
+- **Suggested content** offers a quick way to introduce Copilot capabilities and has various quick tips and tricks available for members.
 Suggested content is editable prior to posting (or scheduling).
-This content aligns with content generated in pre-built communications campaign available for Viva Amplify through the Copilot Deployment Kit.
+This content aligns with content generated in prebuilt communications campaign available for Viva Amplify through the Copilot Deployment Kit.
 [Learn more here.](https://techcommunity.microsoft.com/t5/viva-amplify-blog/announcing-the-copilot-deployment-kit-in-viva-amplify/ba-p/4110466)

     :::image type="content" source="/viva/media/engage/admin/engage-copilot-adoption-sug-content.png>" alt-text="Screenshot shows suggested content that is generated on the Copilot adoption community page=.":::

 -  **Conversation Starters** help drive engagement between community members.
-Conversation starters for this community cannot be edited initially, but they can be turned off in the Community settings.
+Conversation starters for this community can't be edited initially, but they can be turned off in the Community settings.

 - **Copilot writing assistance** can help members write their posts.
-The Copilot writing assistant availability are controlled at the network level.
+The Copilot writing assistant availability is controlled at the network level.

-- **Top questions** raise visibility of the most common questions, helping employees quickly see the answers they need.
+- **Top questions** raise visibility of the most common questions, helping users quickly see the answers they need.
 Top questions appear in the right sidebar for quick reference.

 - **Membership suggestion** dynamically grows your community by suggesting new members based on your organization’s Copilot license allocation and assignment.
 This helps community admins bring the right people into the community to learn and share.